Statins in Patients With Low Ankle Brachial Index

 This study reports that statin therapy was safe and significantly associated with a reduction in both MACE and total mortality in study participants without clinical CVD, but with asymptomatic PAD.
 The absolute reduction was comparable to that achieved in secondary prevention.
 These results would appear to support the use of statins in asymptomatic patients with a low ABI, regardless of CVD risk assessment.
 Prospective randomized clinical trials with hard clinical safety and efficacy endpoints are indicated to confirm these findings.

-Clinical Topics: Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Cardiac Surgery and Arrhythmias, Nonstatins, Novel Agents, Statins, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Arrhythmias, Nonstatins, Novel Agents, Statins, Interventions and Vascular Medicine

 Keywords: Ankle Brachial Index, Coronary Disease, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Mortality, Myocardial Infarction, Myocardial Revascularization, Peripheral Arterial Disease, Risk Assessment, Secondary Prevention, Stroke, omega-Chloroacetophenone